PolyArch/cs259/04-miniproj-2.md

 * Capacity of scratchpad?

-While the model you create will inevitably be somewhat specific to the V100 architecture, keeping the paramters abstract will enable you to adapt the model to accelerator architectures as well.
+While the model you create will inevitably be somewhat specific to the V100 architecture, keeping the parameters abstract will enable you to adapt the model to accelerator architectures as well.

 Similarly, the model should be robust to the problem size.
 Ie. for matrix multiply it should accept an [M,N,K].